Aircraft flying over Southport seafront at the Southport Air Show

 The Air Show Is Properly Special

 I've been going to the Southport Air Show since I was a kid.
 My kids have now been going since they were kids.
-It's that kind of event โ€” it becomes a fixture.
+It's that kind of event, it becomes a fixture.
 You don't miss it.

-Practical advice: do not try to drive there and park on Marine Drive.
+Practical advice: do not try to drive to Marine Drive.
 You will spend the morning in traffic and the afternoon furious.
-Come by train from Liverpool or Wigan.
+Come by train from Liverpool.
 Walk to the Promenade.
-Get there by 9:30am if you want a good spot on the beach.
-Bring something to eat โ€” the food stalls are good but the queues at lunchtime are substantial.
-And bring earplugs for children under about ten.
+Get there by 9:30am if you want a good spot.
+Bring something to eat, the food stalls are good but the lunchtime queues are substantial.
+Earplugs for children under ten.
 The jets are loud.

 The Show